Iceland: A Hiker’s Paradise

 Also, some public sites (including hiking trails) are summer only so may not be accessible in early June.

 June is a terrific month to hike in Iceland because – for many visitors – it’s at a sweet spot: The weather is getting warmer, but it hasn’t reached peak season yet.
 The busiest months for tourism on this beautiful island are July and August.

 That said, as you’d expect, the highest profile hiking spots will always draw a crowd, including in June.
 That’s great if you enjoy the social aspect of hiking.
 If you’re travelling alone or with a small group and want to join others, there will be plenty of people to meet (in tour groups or at your hostel, for example).

 However, if you’d like some isolation, June is a good month for it.
 Perhaps consider going a little off the beaten track, going at off-peak times or taking a multiday tour.

 Let people know when you’re going on a hike and your route.
-There’s also a downloadable app that shares your location with emergency services.

 Pack for diverse weather; breathable, high-quality clothes are a good idea; shorts if the weather allows it; and always have some sort of rain gear.
 And of course, be sure to break in your boots before your hike.